Places to visit during your stay at Lund Farm

 and excellent rail links all over the country (London two and a half hours).
 There are nature reserves for

 bird-lovers not far away at Blacktoft sands and Fairburn Ings, and Stately homes at Harewood, Lotherton Hall, Temple Newsam and Brodsworth Hall.
+For eating out, there are numerous coffee shops and quality

 Leeds